 “Small Farm college provided the spark to launch my farm operation and prepared me with the resources and contacts to move forward with confidence.”-S.F.R

 Extension Educators will illustrate many different enterprises that can be profitable on land as small as one acre.
-The educators will show the benefits and pitfalls of each enterprise so that the participant will be able to pick and choose what may work best for them and what suits their interest.
+The educators will show the benefits and pitfalls of each enterprise so that the participant will be able to pick and choose what may work best for them and what suits their interests.

-If you are new to farming, or looking for that spark to make your farm resources more profitable, don’t miss the Small Farm College in your region!
+If you are new to farming or looking for that spark to make your farm resources more profitable, don’t miss the Small Farm College in your region!